Stiffstream/restinio/README.md

 Acceptors life cycle is trivial and is the following:

-1. Start listening for new connection;
+1. Start listening for new connection.
-2. Receive new tcp-connection;
+2. Receive new tcp-connection.
-3. Create connection handler object and start running it;
+3. Create connection handler object and start running it.
-4. Back to step 1.
+4. Back to step 1'.

 When the server is closed cycle breaks up.